freshworks/crayons/packages/crayons-icon/readme.md

 # Icon Library (@freshworks/crayons-icon)

 Crayons Icon is now available as '@freshworks/crayons-icon' Library.
-This encapsulates all Icon Tooling icon exports.
-Following is implemented via the Lib.
+Following features are made available to users.

 1. JS Exports of SVG Icon to enable Tree-Shaking for inline-svg.
 This is a useful feature where you can choose to do something offline with SVGs.
 2. Enables @frehworks/crayons-icon CLI Interface via which you can leverage the SVGO Tooling to optimize your project svg-icons.